homuler/MediaPipeUnityPlugin/README.md

 If the command finishes successfully, required files will be installed to your host machine.

 ### Linux
-1. Install OpenCV and FFmpeg (optional)
-    You can skip this if you plan to build OpenCV with MediaPipe (see [Build Command](https://github.com/homuler/MediaPipeUnityPlugin#build-command) for more details).
+1. (Optional, Deprecated) Install OpenCV and FFmpeg You can skip this if you plan to build OpenCV with MediaPipe (see [Build Command](https://github.com/homuler/MediaPipeUnityPlugin#build-command) for more details).

     By default, it is assumed that OpenCV 3 is installed under `/usr` (e.g. `/usr/lib/libopencv_core.so`).\